📢 NEW RELEASE ALERT

 Rich Transformation Capabilities

-The tool comes with a vast library of data transformation components that allow you to clean, manipulate, and enrich data.
+SSIS ETL is supported by the tool’s vast library of data transformation components that allow you to clean, manipulate, and enrich data.
 You can use these components to perform operations such as sorting, aggregating, merging, pivoting, and data type conversion.

 Control Flow and Workflow Logic